Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 I had gone to get the IUD out at another appointment.
 I’m not sure how familiar you are with IUDs, but generally a gynecologist can just pull it out and be done with it.

 For whatever reason, they kept scheduling this appointment to get it out, and then they couldn’t see it.
 They couldn’t figure out why they couldn’t see it.
 Turns out it was because there was obviously a massive tumor in the way.

 But they just kept saying that the IUD had shifted.
 It took me until the end of February of that year to actually get the proper appointment and get the diagnosis, even after I had gone to the emergency room.

 Describe the 2 months before your diagnosis

 There was more bleeding, more hemorrhaging.
 I remember being at World Market and having to run out because I was just hemorrhaging.

 I was starting to develop really intense lower back and hip pain on my left side.
-But I had been working out constantly and I just thought that’s what it was from.
+I had been working out constantly, and I just thought that’s what it was from.

 My husband actually broke the news to me about the cancer.
 He had been informed by the doctor, who did the biopsy before I even woke up, that they found something and they were pretty sure it was cancer.

 My husband was the one that told me.
 The doctor had asked him not to say anything to me until she was able to confirm or come back in the room.

 When I asked him if it had worked and what was wrong, he said he just couldn’t lie to me or say anything.
 So he just spilled it.